stan-dev/cmdstanpy/docsrc/workflow.rst

 contents as an :py:class:`xarray.Dataset` which maps the method and model variable names to their respective values.

+The :meth:`~CmdStanMCMC.method_variables` method returns a Python dict over all inference method variables.

 All inference objects expose the following methods:

 The :meth:`~CmdStanMCMC.stan_variable` method to returns a numpy.ndarray object